 I’m currently reading Salem’s Lot by Stephen King and even though it’s his Dracula story it still has me hooked.
 My mother describes King as the Danielle Steel of horror.
 I’ve never read a Danielle Steel book so I can’t comment on the comparison but if my mother is right and if I liked reading about rich families in crises then I’d probably love Danielle Steel.
 The fact that I can’t put this vampire story down proves to me that an avid reader reads authors, not books.
 Lucky for me I read Stephen King who has over 50 novels and countless short stories.
 It looks like H.P.
 Lovecraft is also sizing up to be a favorite so I’m happy to say I won’t have any shortage of things to read in the near future.

 I just recently started to read for pleasure.
-The entirety of my reading before consisted of research for my profession so I wasn’t new to the process.
-However, reading for pleasure is something else completely.
+The entirety of my reading before consisted of research for my profession but that’s not something I’d specifically describe as pleasurable.
 Frederick Douglass said, “Once you learn to read, you will be forever free,” and although now I couldn’t agree more with that statement, before I would not have really understood what he meant by that.

 Since then I’ve consumed most of The Dark Tower series, a lot of Lovecraft, a lot by an indie author named Peter Cawrdron, and have even ventured into books I would’ve never thought I’d ever read.
 Kafka was a genius.